aleen42/PersonalWiki/post/complex_font_size/complex_font_size.md

 </div>
 ```

-For a normal inherited CSS property ^[3](https://manishearth.github.io/blog/2017/08/10/font-size-an-unexpectedly-complex-css-property/#fn:3)^ , if the parent has a computed value of `16px`, and the child has no additional values specified, the child will inherit a value of `16px`. *Where* the parent got that computed value from doesn't matter.
+For a normal inherited CSS property [<a id="fnref3" href="#fn3">3</a>] , if the parent has a computed value of `16px`, and the child has no additional values specified, the child will inherit a value of `16px`. *Where* the parent got that computed value from doesn't matter.

 Here, `font-size` "inherits" a value of `13px`.
 You can see this below ([codepen](https://codepen.io/aleen42/pen/PeewXx)):